 Explanation:

-In this example, we dynamically create two Book objects, assign titles to them using a loop, and display their titles using a member function.
-Finally, it frees the allocated memory using delete to prevent memory leaks.
+In this instance, we dynamically instantiate two Book instances, set titles for each through iteration, and exhibit their titles via a method.
+Ultimately, it deallocates the assigned memory using delete to avoid memory leaks.

 Dynamic Memory Allocation for Objects

-In C++, dynamic memory allocation for objects is useful when the system cannot determine the number of objects at the time they are compiled.
-C++ uses the new operator to provide memory for an object and return a pointer to it.
+In C++, object dynamic memory allocation proves beneficial when the quantity of objects is unknown during compilation.
+C++ employs the new operator to allocate memory for an object and yield a pointer to it.

 C++ Dynamic Memory Allocation for Objects Example